Gridrand/RimGui/README.md

 # RimGui Extensions
 ## Introduction
-This extension pack for RimGui offers a wide variety of widgets, including dropdowns and several types of input controls.
+This extension pack for RimGui, a code-driven Immediate Mode GUI, adds a wide variety of widgets, including dropdowns and various input controls.
 RimGui is required to use this pack.

 ## Features